 Richard is responsible for the overall business direction, investment strategies and operations of FCT.
 He leads the FCAM management team to ensure that FCT’s finance, investment, asset management, investor relations and other plans and initiatives are executed successfully.

 Richard has over 30 years of experience in the Singapore and regional property markets, spanning the areas of marketing, investment, asset and REIT management.
 Prior to joining Frasers Property, he was Executive Director, Asset Management, at PGIM (Singapore) Pte.
 Ltd. where he oversaw the portfolio asset management comprising retail and commercial properties in Singapore and Malaysia.
 Richard has held senior management appointments during his 14 years at the CapitaLand Group, including 10 years at CapitaLand Mall Trust (CMT) where he was part of the team that oversaw the initial public offering of CMT in 2002.
-At CMT, Richard was the Head of Asset Management, responsible for overall performance of CMT’s assets.
+At CMT, Richard was the Head of Asset Management, responsible for the overall performance of CMT’s assets.

 Chief Financial Officer

-Head, Investment & Asset Management
+Managing Director, Investment & Asset Management

 Pauline is responsible for the management of FCT’s portfolio of retail assets in Singapore.
 She has over 20 years of real estate experience.
-Prior to joining FCAM, she was the Executive Director at PGIM Real Estate (“PGIM”) and was responsible for the portfolio management of PGIM Real Estate AsiaRetail Fund and another private equity co- investment which together own several malls in Singapore and Malaysia.
-Before PGIM, Pauline was Vice-President, Investment Management of GIC Real Estate (GIC RE), where she was responsible for investment and asset management in the office, retail and residential sectors in various Asia Pacific markets and supported GIC RE senior management in global portfolio reporting, asset strategy and planning.
+Prior to joining FCAM, she was the Executive Director at PGIM Real Estate (“PGIM”) and was responsible for the portfolio management of PGIM Real Estate AsiaRetail Fund and another private equity co-investment which together own several malls in Singapore and Malaysia.
+Before PGIM, Pauline was Vice President, Investment Management of GIC Real Estate (GIC RE), where she was responsible for investment and asset management in the office, retail and residential sectors in various Asia Pacific markets and supported GIC RE senior management in global portfolio reporting, asset strategy and planning.
 Prior to GIC RE, she held various roles at DBS and Jones Lang LaSalle in Singapore and Hong Kong.

 Pauline holds a Master of Business Administration degree from the University of Western Australia and a Bachelor’s degree in Business Administration from the National University of Singapore.

-Vice President, Investor Relations
+Head, Investor Relations